buhowski/react-typescript/README.md

 https://buhowski.dev/startup

-## Project called: "How to turn an information media magazine into a company producing its own technologies"
+## "How to create an information media magazine and transform it into a company producing its own technologies"

-## This project is looking for investment or any help with development and promotion.
+### This project is looking for investment or any help with development and promotion.
 If you're interested in collaborating, feel free to contact me!
+Or support my inner creator https://coindrop.to/buhowski

+W

 # Mission

-I have a project script: "how to turn an information media magazine into a company producing its own technologies".
-Therefore, I am seeking the opportunity to integrate my idea or unite people to create the future in the following areas:
+I am interested in developing the following areas:

-- independent media of the new generation
+- independent media of the new generation,
-- leading movie and gaming industry
+- leading movie and gaming industry,
-- combined with virtual reality
+- virtual reality,
-- forming an IT sector that works on its own production and includes: blockchain, AI, neurotechnologies and robotics
+- IT sector that works on its own production and includes: blockchain, AI, neurotechnologies and robotics.

-My idea begins with creating my own territory of free internet.
-The strategy is based on the concept of an interactive magazine that allows you to interact with people.
-A mobile application and web platform are considered as a foundation for further development, where the focus is on production and information delivery because proper marketing ensures success, and a quality product is confirmation.
+Looking for an opportunity to integrate my ideas or unite people to create the future together in selected areas.
+I have strategies and a project scenario: "how to create an information media magazine and transform it into a company producing its own technologies" and I want to achieve it.

 # Description

-A multifunctional magazine and social network format are being created as a mobile application and web platform, which can be imagined as a combination of flipboard and facebook.
-The concept of a personal magazine is perspective because of the ability to develop independently and adapt to new needs and trends.
+My idea starts with creating its own territory of free internet.
+The format of the magazine and social network is being created, as a mobile application and web platform, which can be imagined on the example of flipboard and facebook.
+The concept of owning a magazine is promising due to the ability to develop independently at its own course and adapt to new needs and trends in the information field.

-A professional team is being formed to lead the magazine, create content, develop scenarios, and produce films and gaming industry, gradually developing the platform.
+The focus is on information delivery and producing film and game products.
+Because proper marketing is the key to success, and a quality product is the confirmation.
+For this, a professional team is being formed to lead the magazine and create content, developing the platform in stages.

 ### Required functions: